mongodb/specifications/source/connection-string/connection-string-spec.rst

   override the repeated key behavior described here for certain options.
 - 2019-03-04: Require drivers to document option precedence rules
 - 2019-04-26: Database name in URI alone does not trigger authentication
+- 2020-01-21: Clarified how empty values in a connection string are parsed.